ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

     1. Creating json columns in the `scholars` table for records.
       ##### **Pros**
       1. Need not create new migrations.
-      2. Details of any member would always remain saved even after they were deleted from the app an an user/external.
+      2. Details of any member would always remain saved even after they were deleted from the app as user/external.
       ##### **Cons**
       1. Storing these as json columns bulked up the scholars table.
-      2. While deletion of an user is a rare occurence, them updating their details was an actual use-case. json columns could not have handled this relationship.
+      2. While deletion of a user is a rare occurence, them updating their details was an actual use-case. json columns could not have handled this relationship.

     2. Create a single pivot table named `research_committee`
       ##### **Pros**
-      1. Each entry from this table correspondeds to an user.
+      1. Each entry from this table correspondeds to a user.
 Hence, any update in their details was reflected here.
       2. Seperation of advisors from scholars was more clearer.
       3. Their tenure could be recorded using two pivot columns, start and end date.
       ##### **Cons**
-      1. This approach required for us to create a distinction between a scholar's supervisor, coaupervisor and advisors.
-For eg, the user being a cosupervisor(is_cosupervisor = true) could not be used as a dictinction since scholar B's cosupervisor could be an advisor for scholar B.
+      1. This approach required for us to create a distinction between a scholar's supervisor, cosupervisor and advisors.
+For eg, the user being a cosupervisor(is_cosupervisor = true) could not be used as a distinction since scholar B's cosupervisor could be an advisor for scholar B.

     3. Create 3 seperate pivot tables for scholar supervisors, cosupervisors and advisors
       ##### **Pros**